-During 2018, we completed more than 200 EU REACH registrations ahead of the May deadline, as well as 21 Korea REACH priority existing chemicals (PEC) registrations ahead of the June deadline.
-Despite issues with the process the U.S. Environmental Protection Agency is now using to evaluate new substances, we successfully completed 11 low volume exemptions (LVEs) and three pre-manufacture notices (PMNs) required under TSCA/ Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA).
-We had an additional six PMNs still under review at the end of 2018.
+During 2019, we completed all of the pre-notifications required under Korea REACH ahead of the June deadline.
+We also successfully completed seven low volume exemptions (LVEs) and five pre-manufacture notices (PMNs), which cover 20 substances.
+The LVEs and PMNs are required under TSCA/Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA).
+One PMN was still under review at the end of 2019.

 Much of our technical leadership is based on the development of polymers.
 Our regulatory team works closely with our polymer chemists, advising them on the “design of polymers for regulatory compliance” and providing support at all stages of the development process.